eyegio/Safety-Bio-Life/README.md

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Demo
-If you want to see a demo, I used this project to create my personal website: www.giovannisegagni.com
+If you want to see a complete demo you need to download this repo and used this credentials:
+Login Name: g.segagni@gmail.com
+Login Password: admin_1234.